 32.1 Unless the law says otherwise, we will hold an Annual General Meeting each year in addition to any other General Meetings which we hold in the year.
 The notice calling the meeting must say that the meeting is the Annual General Meeting.
-We must hold an Annual General Meeting within six months of our accounting reference date (31 March).
+We must hold an Annual General Meeting within six months of our accounting reference date.
 The Directors will decide when and where to hold the Annual General Meeting.
+They can, in accordance with Article 32, decide to hold an Annual General Meeting or any other General Meeting in more than one location.